ROCm/aomp/bin/AOMP_BUILD.md

 ./aomp_build.py --import-manifest m.json [selectors...]
 ```

-- For each component in the manifest that is also in the resolved set, the
+- For each component in the manifest that is also in the resolved set (plus the
-  recorded SHA is checked out (`git checkout <sha>`).
+  recorded `externals`), the recorded SHA is checked out (`git checkout <sha>`).
+  Components that share a repository (the `llvm-project` family) are deduped, so
+  the shared checkout is moved once.
+- **`extras` stays at HEAD.** The `extras` component is the AOMP build-scripts
+  repo (this tree); it is never rolled back, since the scripts are meant to
+  build arbitrary AOMP/ROCm versions and pinning them would change the build
+  logic mid-flight.
 - **Safety:** if any target repo has local modifications, the import is
   **refused** entirely (nothing is checked out) and the dirty repos are listed.
+  `extras` being dirty does not block the import.
 - Components without a git source (e.g. `prereq`) are skipped.

 Manifests live under `<BUILD_DIR>/manifests/` by default